maoqyhz/DroidCC/paper.md

  + Stealth Attacks: An Extended Insight into the Obfuscation Effects on Android Malware, Computer & Science 2015
  + Statistical Deobfuscation of Android Applications, CCS 2016
  + Software Protection on the Go: A Large-Scale Empirical Study on Mobile App Obfuscation, ICSE 2018
+ + Tackling runtime-based obfuscation in Android with TIRO, USENIX Security 2019

 ## Fuzzing Test for Vulnerabilities
  + Droidfuzzer: Fuzzing the Android Apps with Intent-filter Tag, MoMM 2013 (tool: Droidfuzzer)